coderefinery/train-the-trainer/_episodes/01-intro.md

 also suggest that workshops are having the intended effects on how people develop code.
 A common theme is:
 > *I wish I had known this stuff already as a grad student 10+ years ago...*

+We would love to get suggestions on how we can better quantify our impact.
+This would make it easier for us to convince institutions to partner with us and also open up funding opportunities.

 ---

 ## Carpentries membership